What is MRSA?

 Is MRSA reportable?

 Yes, some MRSA is reportable.
-In 2008, the State of California made severe staph infections, including MRSA, reportable to local health department (Severe Staph Infections Now Reportable - Press Release).
+In 2008, the State of California made severe staph infections, including MRSA, reportable to local health department.
 A severe staph infection for purposes of reporting is any case that results in death or admission to an intensive care unit (ICU), of a person who has not been hospitalized or had surgery, dialysis, or residency in a long-term care facility in the past year, and who did not have an indwelling catheter or percutaneous medical device at the time of culture.
 Providers and facilities treating such cases should report them to the Epidemiology Program of the County of San Diego at 619-692-8499.

 The documents and websites below may be helpful in answering your questions about MRSA and provide more detailed information for specific groups.